Elements-Agency/benjaminjyoung/content/artwork/hallelujah/index.md

 ---
 date: 2024-08-29
 title: Hallelujah
-description: Hallelujah is a narrative painting over the song of the same title, mixed with Ben Young's own personal experiences.
+description: Based on the lyrics of the song, Hallelujah.
+She tied you to the kitchen chair, she broke your throne and cut your hair.
 alt: This painting depicts a solemn and intimate moment between two individuals, where a woman is carefully cutting the hair of a man sitting with his back to the viewer, set against a dark, textured background that enhances the emotional depth of the scene.
 author: Benjamin J. Young